calebthebrewer/sa.muel.be-hugo/content/post/recovering-from-a-hacked-wordpress-and-hardening-your-security.markdown

 ### uploads and other folders

-Next up: search every other folder in *wp-content* for PHP files and delete files if you think they shouldn't be there.
-I suggest doing a case insensitive search for _*.php_ and _*.htaccess_ and carefully inspecting the results.
+Next up: search every other folder in *wp-content* for PHP and server configuration files and delete files if you think they shouldn't be there.
+I suggest doing a case insensitive search for _*.php_ and _.htaccess_ and carefully inspecting the results.

-	find /path/to/wordpress/wp-content/uploads/ -iname "*.php" -type f
+	find /path/to/wordpress/wp-content/uploads/ -iname "*.php" -or -iname ".htaccess"

+You probably shouldn't have any PHP or .htaccess files in *wp-content/uploads/someyear/*.

+Finally search all the remaing files for typical code injections.
+PHP injections usually contain the functions *eval* and *base64_decode*

+	egrep 'eval(|decode(' -r -H /path/to/wordpress/wp-content/

 ## Search and delete infections in your database